euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 We will discuss in this article how the Python ecosystem could provide efficiently a software platform for the digital microscopy.
-Our discussion will first present the data acquisition method, then we will describe the data storage and finally the image viewer.
+Our discussion will first present the data acquisition method, and then we will describe the data storage and finally the image viewer.

 Data Acquisition
 ----------------

-We will first evaluate how big are the data and understand why?
+We will first evaluate how big the data are and understand why?
 To reach the required resolution to see specimen details, optical microscopes use objectives having a magnification up to the diffraction limit which is about :math:`100\times`.
 Nowadays the pixel size for a CCD and sCMOS camera is about :math:`6.5\,\text{um}`, thus at magnification :math:`40\times` we reach a resolution